Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Details of the approach

 \subsection{Power-scaling perturbations}

-The proposed sensitivity analysis approach relies on separately perturbing the prior or likelihood through power-scaling (exponentiating by some \(\alpha > 0\)).
+The proposed sensitivity analysis approach relies on separately perturbing the prior or likelihood through power-scaling (exponentiating by some \(\alpha > 0\) close to 1).
 This power-scaling is a controlled, distribution-agnostic method of modifying a probability distribution.
 Intuitively, it can be considered to weaken (when \(\alpha < 1\)) or strengthen (when \(\alpha > 1\)) the component being power-scaled in relation to the other.
 Although power-scaling changes the normalising constant, this is not a concern when using Monte Carlo approaches for estimating posteriors via posterior draws.
+Furthermore, while the posterior can become improper when \(\alpha\) approaches 0, this is not an issue as we only consider values close to 1.

 For all non-uniform distributions, as \(\alpha\) diverges from \(1\), the shape of the distribution changes.
 However, it retains the support of the base distribution (if the density at a point in the base distribution is zero, raising it to any power will still result in zero; likewise any nonzero density will remain nonzero).
 In the context of prior perturbations, these properties are desirable as slight perturbations from power-scaling result in distributions that likely represent similar implied assumptions to those of the base distribution.
 A set of slightly perturbed priors can thus be considered a reasonable class of distributions for prior sensitivity analysis~\citep[see][]{bergerRobustBayesianAnalysis1990,bergerOverviewRobustBayesian1994}.
-For the likelihood, power-scaling acts as an approximation for decreasing or increasing the number of (conditionally independent) observations, akin to data cloning~\citep{lele2007DataCloning}.
+For the likelihood, power-scaling acts as an approximation for decreasing or increasing the number of (conditionally independent) observations, akin to data cloning~\citep{lele2007DataCloning} and likelihood weighting~\citep{greco_robust_2008,agostinelli_weighted_2013}.